 You’ve probably heard that you should drink eight glasses of water a day, right?
 And then thought: get real.
 Okay, try one glass of water.
 Also try tea, chai, juice, bubbly water—if you like it, there’s a good chance you’ll drink more of it.

 7. Invent your own version of meditation

 Forget lofty mountain top retreats—what calms you down in real life?
-Close your eyes, inhale and exhale deeply for 10 minutes.
+Close your eyes, inhale and exhale deeply for ten minutes.
 Read a poem you love out loud.
-Create a relaxing playlist—then listen to it without doing the dishes or picking up the apartment.
+Create a relaxing playlist—then try listening to it without doing the dishes or picking up the apartment.
 Give yourself a few minutes to just be.

 8. Find a moment of nostalgia

 One way to take a step back is to get in touch with something that has sparked joy but you haven’t done for a while.
 Read your favorite book, watch a classic Hollywood movie or call an old friend.
 A quick hit of positive nostalgia can help you feel more connected to your inner life—and look at the present with new eyes.